 Chen’s short program score, free skate score, and overall scores from 2017 Nationals were all U.S. records.
 He was the youngest men’s champion since 1966.

 “I feel like he's a little brother.
 I'm really proud of what he's been able to achieve and in practice he pushes me to be unafraid and be better than I was the day before.”
-Training partner Adam Rippon
+Training partner and 2018 Olympic teammate Adam Rippon

 “Nathan Chen is superhuman!”
 Training partner Mariah Bell

-Chen would make his Olympic debut in PyeongChang.
+Chen will make his Olympic debut in PyeongChang.